christine-guo/GTS-DCV-Simulator/README.md

       ```bash
         ./deploy.sh
       ```
+    - If you want to update the app files, just run the above command again to kill any previous app processes and run the new file

 ## How to run DCV
 Run the following command to execute DCV on a given domain (here example.com is used)